30040482/Contact-Card/Timeline.md

     Why does Poor Magazine follow Banya SF on Instagram?
     How did Luis get invited to Banya SF?
     How often does Banya SF work with those from Twist SF?
-    How did Luis end up working behind the bar at Twist SF?
+    How did Luis end up rescued by Twist SF?

 Questions for Miguel Soberanis